 Sociology of Law

 Professor Carruthers received his PhD at the University of Chicago in 1991.
 Areas of interest include comparative and historical sociology, economy and society, sociology of law and sociology of organizations.
 At Northwestern, Carruthers is involved in the graduate Comparative Historical Social Science (CHSS) program, and the undergraduate Business Institutions Program (BIP).

 His current research projects include a study of the historical evolution of credit as a problem in the sociology of trust, regulatory arbitrage, what modern derivatives markets reveal about the relationship between law and capitalism, and the regulation of credit for poor people in early 20th Century America.
-He has had visiting fellowships at the Russell Sage Foundation and the Radcliffe Institute for Advanced Study, and received a John Simon Guggenheim Fellowship.
+He has had visiting fellowships at the Russell Sage Foundation, the Radcliffe Institute for Advanced Study, the Institute for Advanced Study in Berlin, and received a John Simon Guggenheim Fellowship.
 He is methodologically agnostic, and does not believe that the qualitative/ quantitative distinction is worth fighting over.
 Northwestern is Carruthers' first teaching position.